Now that we’ve got the elephant in the room (the year’s Caldecott winner) out of the way, we can talk of other children’s illustration news.

 Courtesy of the ASIFA – Hollywood Animation Archives

-Check out the March 11 post: Illustration: The Genesis of the Golden Book Style in the Animation Archive website.
+Check out the March 11 post: Illustration: The Genesis of the Golden Book Style Style on the Animation Archive website.
 The Archive is part of ASIFA-Hollywood, which is part of the International Society of Film Animation.

 The post, by the society’s director Stephen Worth, focuses on the towering (see above, pun intended) work of Gustaf Tenggren.